Tom2k5/Tom2k5/README.md

 # Hello, I'm Tang The Anh
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a second-year Information Security engineering student with a strong interest in cybersecurity and hands-on system defense.
-I have a foundational understanding of network protocols, system monitoring, and log analysis, and I actively practice simulating cyberattacks and defensive techniques in lab environments using virtual machines and other platform.
+I have a foundational understanding of network protocols, system monitoring, and log analysis, and I actively practice simulating cyberattacks and defensive techniques in lab environments using virtual machines and other platforms.
 I am eager to gain real-world experience in a SOC environment, where I can apply my knowledge, learn from professionals, and grow into a future threat hunting.

 ## Objective